aekrylov/docker-papermc/README.md

 If there is a mismatch the UID of the minecraft user is changed to match the UID of the directory.

-If you don't want to do this and want to manually set the UID of the minecraft user there is a variable named `SPIGOT_UID` which defines the minecraft user UID, adding
+If you don't want to do this and want to manually set the UID of the minecraft user there is a variable named `MC_UID` which defines the minecraft user UID, adding

 	-e MC_UID=1132